mercadopago/devsite-docs/guides/checkout-pro/integration-ios-reactnative-expo-go.en.md

 ### Use of Expo-Web-Browser

-In the case of iOS it is necessary to close the Safari View Controller manually.
-To do this, you'll need to listen for the url change event from the component that opens the window or application entry point, and then call the method to close the Safari View Controller.
+Follow the example below to manually close the Safari View Controller using **Expo-Web-Browser**.

 ```JavaScript
 import {